-The Spring 2015 Program Guide is out.
+The Summer 2015 Program Guide is out.
 Available for download right here or for pickup at your library.

 This guide provides brief descriptions and links for several leveled reader systems.

 There are many leveled reading programs in use in educational settings today.
 The systems have some differences and commonalities, but all are meant to be used as a systematic way to teach and guide students to be successful readers.
 Below are brief descriptions and links for several of the reading programs used currently in area schools.